AI is disrupting the business world as we know it.

 If a prospect engages with a company, the bots will automatically follow-up every once in a while.

-Whether an AI system is providing insights, personalizing the offerings, or engaging the leads, it is doing work that a usual sales representative would have had to carry out; the only difference is that the AI is doing the job faster and at scale.
+Whether an AI system provides insights, personalizes the offerings, or engages the leads, it is doing work that a usual sales representative would have had to carry out; the only difference is that the AI is doing the job faster and at scale.

 While a sales representative can only engage with a single customer at a time, a chatbot can simultaneously engage with more than 20 customers.
 Moreover, sales representatives can only work for a limited number of hours every day, during which they have to take breaks, but an AI chatbot can work around the clock.